Koleja/Pokemon_cheatsheet/README.md

 Thanks for interest.

 Because of cross-origin restriction I had some troubles to get data from Pokemon API.
 I found workaround but at the moment I know that it works on Chrome.
 If you would like to check the app on Safari, mind to disable cross-origin restrictions in browser settings.
-Therfore, I reccomend using Chrome.
+Therfore, I recommend using Chrome.

 Cheers,
 Iza